cashubtc/nuts/dlc.md

   "funded": [
     {
       "dlc_root": <hash>
-      "signature": <signature>
+      "funding_proof": <signature>
     },
     ...
   ]
 }
 ```

 Each object in the `funded` array represents a successfully registered DLC.
-The `signature` field in each object is a [BIP-340] signature on `dlc_root` (hex-decoded), issued by the mint's `funding_proof_pubkey` (specified in [the NUT-06 settings](#mint-settings).
+The `funding_proof` field in each object is a [BIP-340] signature on `dlc_root` (hex-decoded), issued by the mint's `funding_proof_pubkey` (specified in [the NUT-06 settings](#mint-settings).
 This signature is a non-interactive proof that the mint has registered the DLC.
 The funder may publish this signature to the other DLC participants as evidence that they accomplished their duty as the funder.

 ## Fees